apple-fritter/conky.RTSP-view.py/README.md

 > The video stream should now be displayed in the Conky window.

 ## Configuration
-The config.ini file contains the following settings:
+The configuration.ini file contains the following settings:

 `stream_address`: The RTSP stream address.
 `username`: The username for accessing the RTSP stream.